weianweigan/SldWorks.TestRunner/README.md

 }
 ```

 And now we are happy, almost.
-It would be nice if we can open a file in Revit and make some test with it.
-This is not easy because we need the `Application` API object of Revit, but we don’t have it available at this point.
+It would be nice if we can open a file in SolidWorks and make some test with it.
+This is not easy because we need the `ISldWorks` API Interface of SolidWorks, but we don’t have it available at this point.
-To get the API object, change the signature of your Test Method.
-The Revit.TestFramework will inject the desired object in the Test, SetUp or TearDown Method.
-Supported Revit Objects: `UIApplication`, `Application`)
+To get the API Interface, change the signature of your Test Method.
+The SldWorks.TestRunner will inject the desired object in the Test, SetUp or TearDown Method.

 ```c#
 [Test]